plusserver/docs/content/en/container/private-registry/replication.md

 Which of these methods you choose depends on the network design and the actual purpose of the replication.

-In this example, we assume “push-based” and an already existing (and not empty) repository on a site from which data is to be “pushed”.

-In this specific example, a push from node-6479baa42aa93122c93cb3bc.ps-xaas.io to node-67077b8f576fd34a91ee556c.ps-xaas.io.
+In this example, we assume “push-based” and an already existing (and not empty) repository on a site from which data is to be “pushed”, from node-6479baa42aa93122c93cb3bc.ps-xaas.io to node-67077b8f576fd34a91ee556c.ps-xaas.io.

 ### Setting up a robot account